DoorDash Data Breach: What to Know

 Freezing your credit reports can keep fraudsters from opening accounts in your name even if they're able to steal your personal information.
 Creditors generally won't be able to access your credit reports—often a first step in opening a new account—unless you unfreeze (or "thaw") your report first.

 Experian offers free credit freezes and thaws, which you can manage online with the Experian Security Freeze Center.
-You also can add a free fraud alert to your credit report.
+You also have the right to add a free fraud alert to your credit report.
 When there's a fraud alert present, creditors will contact you to verify your identity when using your credit report to open a new account.

 4. Sign Up for Identity Theft Monitoring